tlafrank/system-of-systems-modeller/docs/dev/runSOSM.md

 ---

-## 4) Useful scripts in `/scripts`

-> Run from repo root: `bash scripts/<script>.sh`

-- `setupEnvironment.sh` – installs server prerequisites (Node, Docker, etc.) on a fresh dev machine.
-- `deploySOSM.sh` – prompts to install npm packages in `www/` and sets up a dev server workflow.
-- `deployTestData.sh` – loads example/test data into the database.
-- `backupTestData.sh` – backs up `/www/images` to `/testData/images` and DB to `/testData/testData.sql`.
-- `deployRawSchema.sh` – deploy schema only (no data).

-(See each script for prompts/assumptions; some actions are interactive.)

----

 ## 5) Images & backups via the app

 - `GET /backup.txt` – generates SQL insert statements to replicate current DB contents.